-(Bonus tip: Consider asking your credit card providers to change your due dates so that they’re all due on the same day.
-You can pick something easy to remember, such as the first of the month.)
+You can also ask your credit card providers to change your due dates so that they’re all due on the same day.
+Pick something easy to remember, such as the first of the month.

 2. Making All Minimum Payments, But Picking One Card to Focus On

-While you’re making at least the minimum payments on all your cards, you might want to pick one—that you haven’t paid off—to focus on first.
-There are two versions of this debt repayment plan, known as the debt avalanche and the debt snowball, respectively.
+While you’re making at least the minimum payments on all your cards, pick one to focus on first.
+There are two versions of this debt repayment plan: the Debt Avalanche and the Debt Snowball.

-With the debt avalanche method, you’d attack the card with the highest interest rate first.
-With the debt snowball method, you’d go after the card with the lowest balance.
-The former strategy likely makes the most sense from a mathematical standpoint, but the latter may give you a psychological boost.
+With the Avalanche method, you attack the card with the highest interest rate first.
+With the Snowball method, you go after the card with the lowest balance.
+The former strategy makes the most sense from a mathematical standpoint, but the latter may give you a better psychological boost.

-If and when possible, you may want to apply extra payments to the card’s balance that you’re hoping to eliminate.
-Once you’ve eliminated one card, you could move to the next.
-(You’re trying to get your balances to a place where you’re paying them off in full each month.)
+If and when you can, apply extra payments to the card’s balance that you’re hoping to eliminate.
+Once you’ve paid off one card, you can move to the next.
+Ultimately, you’re trying to get to a place where you’re paying off your balance in full each month.